 Banff National Park was the first national park we visited.
 It is the closest park to a commercial airport, the Calgary airport, only an hour and a half away.
 The park is completely located in the province of Alberta.

 Banff town is the ideal place to start your Canadian Rockies road trip.
-The two nights we spent in this area we stayed at the Two Jack Lakeside Campground.
+The two nights we spent in this area we stayed at Two Jack Lakeside Campground.
 The lake views of this campground will make you fall in love immediately.

-Another thing you have to do in the Canadian Rockies is to enjoy the sunset from the Vermilion Lakes, which are very close to Banff Town.
+Another thing you have to do in the Canadian Rockies is to enjoy the sunset from Vermilion Lakes, which are very close to Banff Town.

 Also, staying at Banff town is a good option to do some of the activities that we found in the Bow Valley Parkway.

 The Bow Valley Parkway is one of the most amazing natural areas we’ve ever seen.
 Its slender pine trees and tight curves make it just special to drive across it.
 Over there you can find several Canadian Rockies landmarks as Castle Mountain or Morant’s curve.

 One of the most popular excursions in the area is Johnston Canyon, where you can see waterfalls with two levels of height.

 If you still have energy after reaching the upper waterfalls you can continue ascending to the Ink Pots.
 One of our favorite spots in our Canadian Rockies road trip in 15 days.